-Welcome to the inaugural edition of HillTopic, Hilltop’s new blog.
-In occasional posts, Hilltop staff and advisers will share vignettes on our work and provide commentary on developments in state health policy.
+Welcome to our blog, HillTopic.
+In occasional posts, Hilltop staff and colleagues will share vignettes on our work and provide commentary on developments in state health policy.
 Comments are welcome and may be directed to the author or Marsha Willis.

 How We Developed the Hilltop Pre-AH Model™

 The Hilltop Institute’s “Predicting Avoidable Hospital Events” model—otherwise known as the Hilltop Pre-AH Model™—originally began with a lunch.
 In mid-2018, Ian Stockwell, PhD—head of the analytics & research team here at Hilltop—and Howard Haft, MD—executive director of the Maryland Primary Care Program (MDPCP)—met over lunch to discuss the newly established MDPCP.
 This program is a key element of Maryland’s Total Cost of Care Model and is intended to help primary care providers practice advanced primary care.
 One of the central ideas of advanced primary care is that primary care providers can (and should) be pro-active, transformational players in a patient’s health care ecosystem, helping patients with disease prevention, chronic disease management, and even the avoidance of unnecessary hospitalizations.
 Dr. Stockwell, having already developed a predictive model for the Maryland Department of Health on nursing facility admissions, told Dr. Haft that it sounded like a predictive algorithm could be useful in triaging the large patient panels assigned to each primary care practice.
 Hilltop could develop a model to predict which patients are likely to incur an avoidable hospitalization in the near future, and providers could incorporate these risk predictions into their care processes in order to proactively care for high-risk individuals.
 Dr. Haft concurred.